-EG265 : Steam Generating Systems - A condensed version of EG261 (Steam Generators I) with more emphasis on principles of design, automation, and operation and less emphasis on construction details.
-Prerequisite: Marine Systems Engineering Major or consent of instructor.
-This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+EG268: Steam Power Systems - An introduction to the operation and maintenance of all types of shoreside and marine boilers and their associated equipment.
+A study of measurement and adjustment techniques, and of control systems on modern main and auxiliary steam turbines.
+Includes lubrication systems, main propulsion shafting and propellers, and maintenance and emergency repairs of main propulsion turbines.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW) and U.S. Coast Guard operating regulations are covered.
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
-Prerequisite: EG101.
-Rec.
-2, Cr.
-2.
+Prerequisites: EG101 Rec.
+2, Lab 2, Cr.
+3.